Soundness and reputation. A potential client pays particular attention to these two fundamental standards

 6. Metzler Bank — Germany, 1674

-Metzler Bank is a private banking company with a headquarters in Frankfurt, Germany.
+Metzler Bank is a private banking company with headquarters in Frankfurt, Germany.
 Metzler Bank was founded in 1674 by Benjamin Metzler in Frankfurt and traces its origins to a trading company.
 This merchant bank is Germany’s second oldest bank.

 7. Barclays — England, 1690

-Barclays is one of the largest banks in Great Britain with branches in Europe, USA, and Asia.
+Barclays is one of the largest banks in Great Britain with branches in Europe, the USA, and Asia.
 This bank has operations in over 40 countries and employs approximately 120,000 people.

 Barclays’ goldsmith banking business was founded in 1690 in the city of London.
 In 1896 some London banks (including Backhouse’s Bank and Gurney’s Bank), united as a joint-stock bank under the name Barclays and Co.